Hindu and Buddhist heritage of Afghanistan: Islamic conquest of Afghanistan

 The region around Herat Province became Islamized in 642 AD, during the end of Muslim conquest of Persia.
 In 653-4 AD, General Abdur Rahman bin Samara arrived from Zaranj to the Zunbil capital Zamindawar with an army of around 6,000 Arab Muslims.
-The General "broke off a hand of the idol and plucked out the rubies which were its eyes in order to persuade the Marzbān of Sīstān of the god's worthlessness."
-He explained to the worshippers of the solar deity, "my intention was to show you that this idol can do neither any harm nor good."
+The General "broke off a hand of the idol and plucked out the rubies which were its eyes to persuade the Marzbān of Sīstān of the god's worthlessness."
+He explained to the worshippers of the solar deity, "My intention was to show you that this idol can do neither any harm nor good."
 The people of southern Afghanistan began accepting Islam from this date onward.
 The Arabs then proceeded to Ghazni and Kabul to convert or conquer the Buddhist Shahi rulers.
 However, most historians claim that the rulers of Ghazni and Kabul remained non-Muslim.
-There is no information on the number of converts although the Arabs unsuccessfully continued their missions of invading the land to spread Islam for the next 200 or so years.
+There is no information on the number of converts, although the Arabs unsuccessfully continued their missions of invading the land to spread Islam for the next 200 or so years.
 It was in 870 AD when Ya'qub ibn al-Layth al-Saffar finally conquered Afghanistan by establishing Muslim governors throughout the provinces.

 By the 11th century, when the Ghaznavids were in power, the entire population of Afghanistan was practicing Islam, except the Kafiristan region (Nuristan Province) which became Muslim in the late 1800s.